 3. Yearly Unit Goal To calculate your Yearly Unit Goal, divide your Total Unit Goal by 5 years.
 Doing this allows you to break down your goals even further.
 When you divide your 50 units by 5 years, you know that you need to acquire a minimum of 10 units per year.
 It's many ways to make this happen.
 For example, you can buy a single, 10-unit apartment building, or you can buy a 6-unit and a 4-unit apartment building (10 units in total).
 Just remember that your primary focus should be the amount of cash flow you will be receiving, not the sheer number of units.

 Remember, if you need $7,500 a month in passive income, you can obtain this goal by acquiring $1,500 in cash flow per year for 5 years.
 If your market has a lot of single-family homes with an average cash flow of $250 per unit, this may equate to you having to close to six, single-family homes a year.
 If you close six, single-family homes a year at $250, you'll only need to have 30 units in your portfolio, not 50.
 You have to be flexible based on your market.
 We recommend buying a multi-family property since buying one 10-unit a year should be less burdensome than purchasing six, single-family homes a year.

 So far, you've calculated your starting point and your financial destination.
 Now, you should know how much passive income you need and how many units you will need in your portfolio.
 Congrats!
 You've successfully converted your dream of Financial Freedom into an attainable goal!

 As you can see, there are a lot of factors when it comes to calculating your financial destination, and the team at 100 Percent Financed is here to help!
-If you have any questions, or would like any assistance in calculating your financial destination, we invite you to schedule a free consultation with our team.
+If you have any questions, or would like any assistance in calculating your financial destination, we invite you tostart with the first chapter of Juan Pablo'sQuit Your Day Jobbook.